Radio Ndeke Luka

 Activities

-- Capacity building (editorial, technical and management) for partner media outlets along with strengthening the institutional and legal framework for media in the Central African Republic
+• Capacity building (editorial, technical, and management) and strengthening of the institutional and legal framework for the media in the Central African Republic.

 Our impact

-With a 72% cumulative audience reach, Radio Ndeke Luka (RNL) is the country’s main radio station and the only Central African media outlet that produces and broadcasts independent, professional news in French and Sango throughout the country.
-RNL listeners are very attached to the station, and 91% consider its programmes to be useful or even essential (Immar 2022 audience survey).
+With a cumulative audience share of 72%, Radio Ndeke Luka (RNL) is the country’s leading radio station and the only Central African media outlet that produces and broadcasts independent, professional news in French and Sango throughout the country.
+RNL listeners are very attached to this radio station, with 92% considering its programs to be useful or even indispensable (Immar 2024 audience study).

 Testimonials

-“I trust RNL news 100% because it’s reliable, truthful and fact-checked.”
+“I trust RNL’s information 100% because it is reliable, accurate, and verified.”

 Listener from the Mboko area in january 2025.